 “There’s no right way to love,” the artist Ruben Rojas says, spreading his muscled arms wide.
 “It’s art.
 It’s cooking.
 It’s hugging.
 It’s quality time.
 It’s storytelling.
 You name it.
 Boy-girl, boy-boy, who cares?
 It doesn’t matter.”

 This inclusive ethos has been a guide for Ruben’s life and may account for his success in so many areas.
 Rueben has been working as a muralist and sculptor for nearly a decade, and by selling his creations and merchandise from his website, he has also become an entrepreneur.
-It’s a radical departure for a man who once focused his life on climbing up the cooperate ladder.
+It’s a radical departure for a man who once focused his life on climbing the corporate ladder.

 Ruben grew up in working-class Panorama City as a three-sport athlete.
 Although he always had an artistic impulse, he aimed toward a career in medicine and graduated from Cal State Northridge with a degree in kinesiology.
 After school, he focused on financial success and dove into the freewheeling pre-2008 real estate scene.